mewfree/damien-personal-blog/content/posts/adwords-create-entities.md

     .build();
 ```

-I added `javascript›.withStatus('PAUSED')` as a safety measure to make sure we have time to review what we create before going live!
+I added `.withStatus('PAUSED')` as a safety measure to make sure we have time to review what we create before going live!

-If you preview the above script in your `javascript›main()` function, for the first time you should see something in the CHANGES section:
+If you preview the above script in your `main()` function, for the first time you should see something in the CHANGES section:
 ![ad group builder preview](/images/ag_builder_preview.png)

 As always, this is what our Google Ads Script would do if it was actually run.

 As a fake bike repair shop owner for the purpose of this tutorial, I have a list of cities where my shops are located that I want to advertise on Google Search.
-Lists (called arrays in JavaScript) are defined this way: `javascript›var cities = ['New York City', 'Los Angeles', 'Chicago', 'Houston', 'Philadelphia'];`
+Lists (called arrays in JavaScript) are defined this way: `var cities = ['New York City', 'Los Angeles', 'Chicago', 'Houston', 'Philadelphia'];`

 It is also possible to read such a list from a Google Spreadsheet but I'll leave that for another tutorial 😉.